Christopher Reeve: Superman films

 Superman IV: The Quest for Peace was released in 1987.
 After Superman III, Reeve vowed he was done with Superman.
 However, he agreed to continue the role in a fourth film on the condition he would have partial creative control over the script.
 The nuclear disarmament plot was his idea.
-Cannon Films purchased the production rights to the character of Superman from Alexander Salkind and his son Ilya Salkind, the original producers of the film series, in the mid-1980s.
-Cannon Films were known for low-budget, poorly-acted, poorly-scripted action films.
+Cannon Films purchased the production rights to the character of Superman from the Salkinds in the mid-1980s.
+Cannon Films were known for low-budget, poorly acted, poorly scripted action films.
 They cut the budget of Superman IV in half to $17 million.
 The film was both a critical failure and a box-office disappointment, becoming the lowest-grossing Superman film to date.
 Reeve later said, "the less said about Superman IV the better."
 Both of Reeve's children from his relationship with Gae Exton had uncredited appearances in a deleted scene in which Superman rescues a girl, played by his daughter Alexandra, and reunites her with her brother, played by his son Matthew, after Nuclear Man creates a tornado in Smallville.

-Reeve would have made a fifth Superman film after the rights to the character reverted to Alexander Salkind, Ilya Salkind, and Pierre Spengler if the film had a budget the same size as of Superman: The Movie.
-Although there was potential for such a film in the late 1980s after Cannon Films went bankrupt, Reeve never received any script.
+Reeve would have made a fifth Superman film after the rights to the character reverted to the Salkinds and Spengler if the film had a budget of the same size as Superman: The Movie.
+Although there was potential for such a film in the late 1980s after Cannon Films went bankrupt, Reeve never received a script.

 In 1993, two years before Reeve's accident, the Salkinds sold the rights to the character of Superman again, this time to Warner Bros.
 "There was supposed to be a fifth Superman movie titled Superman Reborn, but because of studio shifts, the terrible box office [Superman IV] got, and ...
 Reeves's [sic] accident, it never saw the light of day."